OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/virtual-machines/windows/classic/java-run-compute-intensive-task.md

                             System.out.println();
                             if (s.compareTo("Complete") == 0)
                             {
-                                // No more processing toooccur.
+                                // No more processing to occur.
                                 date = new Date();
                                 System.out.println("Finished at " + dateFormat.format(date) + ".");
                                 break;